aws/amazon-neptune-jdbc-driver/markdown/sql.md

 Each Builder method listed in the documentation is accepted as a property.
 For example, "**[port](https://tinkerpop.apache.org/javadocs/current/full/org/apache/tinkerpop/gremlin/driver/Cluster.Builder.html#port-int-)**(int port)" means that as a part of the connection string it may be configured as a property or added as a Key-Value Pair in Properties.
 See below for examples.

+#### Establishing Connection Manually

+Amazon Neptune Database is a VPC only service, and you need to establish an SSH tunnel before connecting to the database outside of the VPC (e.g. from the local machine).
+To establish an SSH tunnel, you need an EC2 instance deployed in the same VPC as Neptune Database.
+More information on how to configure SSH Tunnel is described in [Connecting to Neptune](/markdown/setup/configuration.md#using-an-ssh-tunnel-to-connect-to-amazon-neptune).

+1. Establish Port Forwarding through SSH Tunnel using the instruction above.

+Example: `ssh -i ~/.ssh/<ec2-certificate.pem> -N -L <local port>:<hostname>:<database port> ec2-user@<ec2-host>`
+ - *ec2-certificate.pem* - certificate obatined in the instruction above
+ - *ec2-host* - hostname of the EC2 machine which is used for the SSH Tunnel
+ - *local port* - any available network port on **the local machine**, default port 8182 is recommended.
+ - *hostname* - hostname of the Neptune Database
+ - *database port* - remote database port, the default port is 8182

+ e.g.  `ssh -i ~/.ssh/ec2-certificate.pem -N -L 8182:example.us-east-1.neptune.amazonaws.com:8182 ec2-user@12.345.67.189`

+3. Add Neptune Database hostname in `hosts` file (see [Adding SSH Tunnel Lookup](/markdown/setup/configuration.md#adding-a-ssh-tunnel-lookup) for more details how to add configuration in Windows and macOS). e.g. `127.0.0.1 example.us-east-1.neptune.amazonaws.com`

+5. Enter Connection String.
+As an example in [DBVisualizer](https://www.dbvis.com/) enter *Database URL* `jdbc:neptune:sqlgremlin://<hostname>;port=<local port>;authScheme=NONE`. *local port* sleected in step 1.
+If you are using default 8182 port and using IAM authentication you do not need to supply additional parameters.
+6. Now, you can connect to your Amazon Neptune Database instance.

 #### No authentication using string only

 ```java